Historically Reported Douglas-Fir Exceeding 300 and 400 Feet

 400 ft Fir tree 400 feet tall. – Chronicle Telegram, Feb.
 14, 1921 pg.
 2. and Current Opinion, Volume 70, Jan-June1921.
 Page 851.

-370 feet* – The Roosevelt tree, Ravenna Park, Seattle Washington, 1908.
-Described as 60 feet in circumference at the base. – The Lynden tribune.
+270 ft* – The Roosevelt tree, Ravenna Park, Seattle Washington, 1908.
+Described as 60 feet in circumference at the base and 370 feet – The Lynden tribune.
 (Lynden, Wash.)
-November 26, 1908, pg 6 Note: Later reports have it that the tree was “over 200 feet” before it was cut down.
+November 26, 1908, pg 6 Note: Later reports have it that the tree was “over 200 feet” before it was cut down, variously described as 270 to 280 feet.
+This may have been due to the fact the tree was reported to have been dying, and perhaps was decaying, or lost the top section.
+Or perhaps different people measured it, and hence different heights were recorded.

 400+ft ‘The height of many of the trees as they grow in the woods is very great.
 “I have been told,” writes Mr. Sproat in his notes, “that there was a tree lying on the ground, in some part of Puget Sound, which measured over 400 feet as it lay; but I am inclined to think the feet must have been short in this case.
 I can speak of what I have myself seen.
 The highest flag-pole in Europe is the Douglas fir one in Kew Gardens, near London, which measures 165 feet.
 This tree was sent home by a friend of mine from the North-West coast, and presented to the Gardens.”‘ – The countries of the world, by Robert Brown, 1876 pg 263.